tdg5/stats-learning-notes/chapter-07-moving-beyond-linearity.md

 but where the coefficients, $$ \beta_{0}, \beta_{1}, \beta_{2}, \beta_{3} , $$
 differ in different regions of the range of $$ X . $$

-The points in the range where the coefficients change are called knots.
+The points in the range where the coefficients change are called [knots][glossary-knot].

 Assuming no functions are repeated, a range of $$ X $$ split at $$ K $$ knots would be fit to $$ K + 1 $$ different functions of the selected type (constant, linear, cubic, etc.), one for each region.

-In many situations, the number of degrees of freedom in the piecewise context can be determined by multiplying the number of parameters ($$ \beta_{0},
+In many situations, the number of [degrees of freedom][glossary-degrees-of-freedom] in the piecewise context can be determined by multiplying the number of parameters ($$ \beta_{0}, \beta_{1}, ..., \beta_{j}
-\beta_{1}, ..., \beta_{j} $$) by one more than the number of knots.
+$$) by one more than the number of knots.
 For a piecewise polynomial regression of dimension $$ d , $$ the number of degrees of freedom would be

 $$ \normalsize d \times (K+1) $$

-Piecewise functions often run into the problem that they aren't continuous as the knots.
+Piecewise functions often run into the problem that they aren't continuous at the knots.
 To remedy this, a constraint can be put in place that the fitted curve must be continuous.
 Even then the fitted curve can look unnatural.

-When merely continuous isn't sufficient, additional constraints can be put in place.

 To ensure the fitted curve is not just continuous, but also smooth, additional constraints can be placed on the derivatives of the piecewise polynomial.